Lapeyus/QwinixTechChallenge/README.md

               }
             },
                 </code>
-<h3>The webserver must display “Hello World” when the website is accessed on the ec2 instance</h3>
+###The webserver must display “Hello World” when the website is accessed on the ec2 instance
 <code>

                "files": {
               "/var/www/html/index.php": {
                 "content": {
                   "Fn::Join": [